Online public access catalog: Early online

 Screenshot of a Dynix menu.
 First introduced in 1983, Dynix was one of the first and most popular commercial library automation systems ever released, enjoying nearly twenty years of dominance in libraries worldwide.

 Although a handful of experimental systems existed as early as the 1960s, the first large-scale online catalogs were developed at Ohio State University in 1975 and the Dallas Public Library in 1978.

 These and other early online catalog systems tended to closely reflect the card catalogs that they were intended to replace.
 Using a dedicated terminal or telnet client, users could search a handful of pre-coordinate indexes and browse the resulting display in much the same way they had previously navigated the card catalog.

-Throughout the 1980s, the number and sophistication of online catalogs grew.
+Throughout the late 1970s and 1980s, the number and sophistication of online catalogs grew.
 The first commercial systems appeared, and would by the end of the decade largely replace systems built by libraries themselves.
 Library catalogs began providing improved search mechanisms, including Boolean and keyword searching, as well as ancillary functions, such as the ability to place holds on items that had been checked-out.

 At the same time, libraries began to develop applications to automate the purchase, cataloging, and circulation of books and other library materials.
 These applications, collectively known as an integrated library system (ILS) or library management system, included an online catalog as the public interface to the system's inventory.
 Most library catalogs are closely tied to their underlying ILS system.